What Makes a World-Class Motion Capture Stage?

 The best argument for working with a studio that also designs and builds stages isn’t the design knowledge itself; it’s the operational knowledge that comes from running multiple stages at production scale over many years.

-When HOM builds a stage for an enterprise client, that operational knowledge is what we’re delivering.
-The cameras are specified by any qualified engineer.
-The thirty years of knowing what actually happens inside the volume when the production pressure is on—that’s the part that can’t be looked up.
+When HOM builds a stage for a client, that thirty years of operational knowledge, of knowing what actually happens inside a volume when the production pressure is on, is what we’re delivering—that’s the part that can’t be looked up.